Mariasela Álvarez: Family

 Until late 2011, Álvarez was married to Sergio Alberto Fernández-del Pino Fernández for 27 years.
 They had four children: Andrés Alberto Fernández del Pino Álvarez, Chantal Fernández del Pino Álvarez, Rebeca Fernández del Pino Álvarez, Emmanuel Fernández del Pino Álvarez.
 She is the niece of Mariano Lebrón Saviñón.

 Community work

 Álvarez founded Hogar Mariololy in 1993, through the Ena Lebrón de Álvarez Foundation, created in honor of her mother.
 She also founded the Casa Rosada of Santo Domingo, a home run by the Congregation of Las Hijas de la Caridad, for orphans and HIV children.

+Retirement from television

+After 35 years in television, broadcaster and former Miss World Mariasela Álvarez announced her retirement from daily television and the end of the program Esta Noche Mariasela.
+The information was made public on February 16, 2026, bringing to a close a period of nearly 14 years in its second run on Color Visión (Channel 9), where the show remained a platform for interviews, analysis, and debate in the Dominican Republic. Álvarez stated that the decision was based on personal reasons and that the final broadcast is scheduled for February 26.
+She also indicated that she will continue developing projects in other formats or platforms, without providing further details.